gtema/openstack/doc/src/osc.md

 The server status must be `SHELVED`.

-If the server is locked, you must have administrator privileges to shelve- offload the server.
+If the server is locked, you must have administrator privileges to shelve-offload the server.

 **Asynchronous Postconditions**